particle-iot/thermostat/README.md

 The displays (from left to right) are on I2C addresses 0x70, 0x71, and 0x72.

+### Schematic

+The details of the circuit design and implementation can be viewed via EAGLE (a free program for PCB design, [downloadable here](http://www.cadsoftusa.com/download-eagle/)).
+The eagle file is in the [hardware/EAGLE folder](hardware/EAGLE).

+### Physical Design

+3D model [sketch-up](http://www.sketchup.com/products/sketchup-make) files are available in [hardware/folder](hardware/CAD).
+If you're viewing this on GitHub (and using a modern browser), you can [view a 3D rendering](hardware/CAD/thermostat.stl) of it too.

 ## Firmware

 To build firmware for this product, you'll first need to be able to build Spark Core firmware by following the instructions